 But, back to the point: Once you know the secret (the formula), you can beat the situation (solve the problem) – or, at least, make it more manageable.

 You know, I think math and grammar rules are useful in everyday life.
-Like…it’s good to put others before ourselves: “Connie and I went to the store.”
-Not “Me and Connie went to the store.”
+Like…it’s good to put others before ourselves: “Alice and I went to the store.”
+Not “Me and Alice went to the store.”
 (We before me, including he, she and thee?)

 It’s good to understand the order of operations, to solve one part of the problem first and then simplify to the lowest common denominator.
 “I eat too much and I am fat.”
 Let’s solve that problem with the order of operations: “I want to lose weight, so the first thing to do is determine what I’m eating and formulate a healthy eating program.
 Next, I need to purchase those foods and learn proper portions.
 Finally, I need to eat my breakfast, pack my lunch, and plan a healthy dinner.”